Vatican law criminalizes adult abuse by priests, lay people | ExBulletin

 The law also removes much of the discretion that had long allowed bishops and religious superiors to ignore or cover up abuses, making it clear that they could be held responsible for omissions and negligence in failing to properly investigate and sanction wrong priests.

+A bishop can be removed from office for guilty negligence “or if he fails to report sexual crimes to church authorities, although there is no penalty provided in church law if he fails to report the crime to the police, the law says.

-Ever since the 1983 code was issued, lawyers and bishops have complained that it was completely inappropriate to deal with the sexual abuse of minors, as it required time-consuming trials.
-Meanwhile, the victims and their defenders have argued that this left a lot of discretion in the hands of bishops who had an interest in covering their priests.
+Since the Code was first published in 1983, lawyers and bishops have complained that it was completely inappropriate to deal with the sexual abuse of minors, as it required time-consuming trials.
+Meanwhile, the victims and their defenders argued that this left a lot of discretion in the hands of bishops who had an interest in covering their priests.

 The Vatican issued piecemeal changes over the years to address problems and gaps, demanding at most that all cases be sent to the Holy See for review and allowing a more efficient administrative process to strip a priest if evidence against him were prevalent.

 Recently, Francesco passed new laws to punish bishops and religious superiors who failed to protect their flocks.
-The new criminal code incorporates these changes and goes beyond them.
+The new criminal code incorporates these changes and goes beyond them, while also recognizing that the accused priests are presumed innocent until proven otherwise.

 Under the new law, priests who perform sexual acts with anyone other than a minor or someone who has no use of reason can be devalued if they use force, threats or abuse of his authority to perform sexual acts.

+Monsignor Juan Ignacio Arrieta, secretary of the Vatican legal office, said this could cover any church member who is sexually abused by a priest if it can be shown that the priest used force or abused his authority.

+This provision is contained in a section detailing breaches of the priest’s obligation to remain single.
+Another part of the law deals with priestly crimes against the dignity of others, including the sexual abuse of vulnerable minors and adults.

-The law does not clearly define which adults are covered, saying only one to whom the law recognizes equal protection.
+The law does not clearly define which adults are covered, saying only one adult who usually has an imperfect use of reason “or for whom the law recognizes equal protection.

 The Vatican has long regarded any sexual intercourse between a priest and an adult as sinful but consensual, believing that adults are able to offer or refuse consent simply by the nature of their age.
-But amid the #MeToo movement and scandals of seminarians and nuns being sexually abused by their superiors, the Vatican has realized that even adults can be victimized if they are in a relationship with an imbalance of power.
+But amid the #MeToo movement and scandals of seminarians and nuns being sexually abused by their superiors, the Vatican has realized that even adults can be victimized if there is an imbalance of power in the relationship.

-In an innovation aimed at addressing sexual crimes committed by laps held by church offices, such as founders of secular religious movements or even church administrators, the new law says laps can be similarly punished if they abuse the authority of them to be involved in sexual crimes.
+In an innovation aimed at addressing sexual crimes committed by laps held by church offices, founders of secular religious movements or even parish accountants and administrators, the new law says laps can be similarly punished if they abuse the authority of them to be involved in sexual crimes.

 Since these people cannot be undone, penalties include losing jobs, paying fines, or leaving their communities.

-The need for such a provision became clear in the scandal involving Luis Figari, the secular founder of the Peruvian conservative group Sodalitium Christianae Vitae, a conservative movement that has 20,000 members and chapters across South America and the US
+The need for such a provision became clear in the scandal involving Luis Figari, the secular founder of Peru-based Sodalitium Christianae Vitae, a conservative movement that has 20,000 members and chapters across South America and the US

-An independent investigation concluded that he was a paranoid narcissist obsessed with sex and seeing his employees endure pain and humiliation.
-But the Vatican has been asking for years how to sanction it, finally deciding to remove it from Peru and isolate it from the community.
+An independent investigation concluded that Figar was a paranoid narcissist obsessed with sex and seeing his mothers enduring pain and humiliation.
+But the Vatican and the local church confused for years how to sanction it, eventually deciding to remove it from Peru and isolate it from the community.

 The new law enters into force on December 8.